sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

   </tr>
   <tr>
     <td>Produce Target ADS Assessment Methodology</td>
-    <td>Produce the Target Automated Decision System Assessment Methodology to assure any software intended for automated decision making complies with the Directive on Automated Decision-Making, including Privacy and Legal controls that can be automated.</td>
+    <td>Produce the Target Automated Decision System Assessment Methodology to assure any software intended for automated decision-making complies with the Directive on Automated Decision-Making, including Privacy and Legal controls that can be automated.</td>
     <td><b><i>AI CoE</i></b></td>
     <td>
     CDO<br>